zircote/swagger-php/docs/reference/attributes.md

   <dd><p>A description will provide explanation about the purpose of the instance described by this schema.</p></dd>
   <dt><strong>maxProperties</strong> : <span style="font-family: monospace;">int|null</span></dt>
   <dd><p>The maximum number of properties allowed in an object instance.<br />
-An object instance is valid against this property if its number of properties is less than, or equal to, the value of this attribute.</p></dd>
+An object instance is valid against this property if its number of properties is less than, or equal to, the<br />
+value of this attribute.</p></dd>
   <dt><strong>minProperties</strong> : <span style="font-family: monospace;">int|null</span></dt>
   <dd><p>The minimum number of properties allowed in an object instance.<br />
-An object instance is valid against this property if its number of properties is greater than, or equal to, the value of this attribute.</p></dd>
+An object instance is valid against this property if its number of properties is greater than, or equal to, the<br />
+value of this attribute.</p></dd>
   <dt><strong>required</strong> : <span style="font-family: monospace;">string[]</span></dt>
   <dd><p>An object instance is valid against this property if its property set contains all elements in this property's<br />
 array value.</p></dd>